Know how to enable remote desktop on Windows 7:

 - Open Command Prompt and then type ipconfig and press Enter.

-- In the target computer go to Remote Settings and select Allow Remote Assistance Connections to this Computer.
+- In the target, the computer goes to Remote Settings and select Allow Remote Assistance Connections to this Computer.

 - Click OK and then proceed.

-Now open the connecting computer and then go to remote desktop to enter the ID Address.
-Then login Credentials to access both monitors from your Windows 7 Operating System
+Now open the connected computer and then go to remote desktop to enter the ID Address.
+Then login Credentials to access both monitors from your Windows 7 Operating System.